yesworld/vue3-deferred-content/README.md

 const app = createApp(App)
 const options = {
-  name: 'observerContent',  // by default: deferred
+  name: 'lazyContent',  // by default: deferred

   // by default for all components
   rootMargin: '0px',        // string